 DMARC security consists of two major authentication methods:

 SPF is an email authentication method designed to detect forged emails which are claiming to have been sent by you.
 It allows the recipients of your emails to confirm that an email was actually sent by you by checking whether you've authorized the server that sent it.

-To add SPF authentication for Accelo, you'll need to add a record to your domain's DNS records for SPF.
+To add SPF authentication to your Accelo account, you'll need to add a record to your domain's DNS records for SPF.
 This record will identify Accelo as an authorized sender of your email.

 If you don't have an SPF record already, then you'll need to create one.
 The new SPF record should look like this:

 If you already have an SPF record, then you'll just need to add Accelo to it.
 Here's what you'll be adding: